Our Lady Queen of Angels Seminary: 1973 to closure

 With the departure of the Vincentian Fathers, OLQA entered a new era under the administration of diocesan priests appointed by the Cardinal Archbishop.
 During these years, Spanish replaced Latin in the curriculum by the late 1970s, and there were increased opportunities for off-campus community service.
 The athletics program was expanded with intramural competition for the first time in the school’s history.
 This era also saw a dramatic increase in minority enrollment that truly reflected the multicultural diversity of the Archdiocese of Los Angeles.
 After the establishment of the Diocese of Orange in 1976, the school served students from that diocese.

 By the 1994-1995 class, enrollment was down to 150 students and the campus was being shared with nearby Alemany High School, whose campus had been damaged in the Northridge earthquake.
 Due to the decline in enrollment, the lack of students advancing to the priesthood, and the increasing financial pressure on the archdiocese, the decision was made to close the campus, effective July 1, 1995.

+Following closure, the western school campus became the home of Bishop Alemany High School, whose campus was severely damaged in the 1994 Northridge earthquake.